cosmos/sdk-tutorials/interchain-exchange/tutorial/01-app-design.md

 Users from chain `Mars` will sell `MCX` and users from chain `Venus` will buy `MCX`.
 Therefore, we represent all orders to sell `MCX` on chain `Mars` and all the orders to buy `MCX` on chain `Venus`.

-In this example chain `Mars` holds the sell oders and chain `Venus` holds the buy orders.
+In this example blockchain `Mars` holds the sell oders and blockchain `Venus` holds the buy orders.

 ## Exchanging tokens back